RishiNandha/Open-Arignan/README.md

    - Download all the models needed, including the default local answer model and a lighter fallback answer model
    - Create a **bin directory** folder with executables
    - Print the bin directory for your reference
-   - Optional: use `python setup.py --app-home <install dir> --lightweight` if you want the normal local model to be the same smaller model as the light mode
-   - Optional for smaller local GPUs: you can also choose a custom local model during setup with `python setup.py --app-home <install dir> --llm-model <model_name> --llm-backend ollama`, or change `settings.json` later and Arignan will prepare the newly selected local model on first use
 2. Add the bin directory folder to your PATH
 3. Try `arignan load "filename.pdf"`
 4. Try `arignan ask "relevant question"`